Effectively Controlling Reasoning Models through Thinking Intervention: : A Novel Paradigm to Control Reasoning Models

-In our evaluations, we experimented with all three strategies and observed that intervention at the beginning of the reasoning process is the most effective.
-Therefore, throughout our experiments, we primarily focused on using this approach.
-We believe this is because the initial reasoning tokens are particularly important and can directly guide the reasoning trajectory toward more productive outcomes.
+In our evaluations, we experimented with all three strategies and found that intervening at the beginning of the reasoning process was the most effective.
+Consequently, we primarily adopted this approach throughout our main experiments (\S\ref{sec-exp-IFtask}, \S\ref{sec-exp-IHtask}, \S\ref{sec-exp-safety}) and analyzed alternative strategies in the discussion section (\S\ref{subsec-designs}).
+In addition to the postfix-based intervention, we also implemented an adaptive strategy that leverages an auxiliary LLM to revise reasoning traces, as presented in Section~\ref{subsec-designs}.